BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 ##Schedulers and Predicting the most Appropriate Accelerator

+Predicting the performance of a particular application on a given device is challenging due to complex interactions between the computational requirements of the code and the capabilities of the target device.
+Certain classes of application are better suited to a certain type of accelerator [@che2008accelerating], and choosing the wrong device results in slower and more energy-intensive computation [@yildirim2012single].
+Thus accurate performance prediction is critical to making optimal scheduling decisions in a heterogeneous supercomputing environment.

 Lyerly [@lyerly2014automatic] demonstrates by executing a subset of applications from OpenDwarfs it becomes apparent that not one accelerator has the fastest execution time for all benchmarks.
 This contribution focuses on developing a scheduler to delegate the most appropriate accelerator for a given program.
 This was achieved by developing a partitioning tool to separate computationally intensive OpenMP regions from C, extracting to and building a predictive model based on past history of the programs executing on the accelerators.